 - Explanation of hereditary cancer and cancer risks

-- Coordination and interpretation of genetic tests
+- Ordering and interpretation of genetic tests

 Education and Prevention

-The Cancer Genetics Screening Program offers lectures for healthcare professionals and the community.
+The Cancer Genetics Screening Program offers lectures for health care professionals and the community.
 To request a speaker from the Froedtert & the Medical College of Wisconsin Speakers Bureau, please call 414-805-3666 (option 2).
 Our board-eligible and board-certified staff are also available to discuss prevention efforts, including recommendations for cancer risk reduction, screening and management.

 Genetic Testing and Insurance

 The cost of genetic testing varies based on the type of test performed.
 Many insurance companies will cover the appropriate genetic test if it is medically necessary and certain criteria are met.
 A genetic counselor may be of help in this process and can help to facilitate a pre-authorization (if needed) for genetic testing at the time of the genetic counseling appointment.
 There is an office visit charge for the genetic counselor that is typically a covered charge and does not require pre-authorization.
 However, you may want to check with your insurance to see if there is a “genetics exclusion” on your policy.

 Federal and state laws prohibit employers and health insurers from discriminating based on genetic information in most situations.
 See ginahelp.org for more information.